jawad-nsu/papermod_fariha_portfolio/content/docs/nextSteps.md

 ### Roadmap: What courses, certification and personal projects I'm planning to complete this winter

 I'm learning in public and sharing my progress as I go along.
 I will be sharing DevOps courses, certifications and personal projects and challenges I face along the way.
 I've drawn up a 8 months study plan.
-I'll also share my side hustle Freelancing on Upwork as well.
+I'll also share my side hustle freelancing on Upwork as well.
 How much I earn each month, what projects I'm doing, how I'm winning jobs etc. Stay tuned, if you would like to see my journey from learning to securing an Cloud Engineer job.

 | Title                    | Description                                                          | Date of Completion  | Status |
 | ------------------------ | -------------------------------------------------------------------- | ------------------- | ------ |